-In business, as Jeffrey Gitomer writes in The Sales Bible, “All things being equal, people prefer to do business with people they like.
+Sales expert Jeffrey Gitomer says “All things being equal, people prefer to do business with people they like.
 All things being not so equal, people still prefer to do business with people they like.”

-That’s because people naturally gravitate towards people who are likable.
+That’s why people naturally gravitate toward likable people.
 We want to work with them.
 We want to have relationships with them.
 We want to be around them.

-This is why many clients and friends have asked whether people are born likable, or is it possible to become likable?
-Can you take actions to make yourself more likable in business and life?
+And that brings up a question I get all the time from clients and friends: are people just born likable, or is it possible to become more likable?
+Can you take actions to make yourself more likable?

 You don’t have to be handsome, beautiful or incredibly smart to be likable.
 Those are potentially strong characteristics, but we all know “beautiful” people who are arrogant, mean or worse.

-More important characteristics focus on how we interact with other people.
+The most important character traits focus on how we interact with other people.

-In a UCLA study, people were asked to rate over 500 adjectives based on their perceived significance to likeability.
-The highest-rated adjectives weren’t innate characteristics such as gregarious, intelligent, or attractive.
-Instead, the top adjectives were sincerity, transparency, and capacity for understanding others, all traits that can be learned and developed.
+In one scientific study, researchers at UCLA asked people to rate over 500 adjectives related to likability.
+The highest-rated adjectives weren’t innate characteristics such as outgoing, intelligent, or attractive.
+Instead, the top adjectives were sincerity, transparency, and capacity for empathy, all traits that can be learned and developed.

-In Dale Carnegie’s classic book How to Win Friends & Influence People, he devotes a chapter to “How to Make People Like You.”
-The first principle: show interest in others.
+He says we need to show more interest in others.
 Carnegie writes, “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”

 There are small, but powerful ways to show people you are genuinely interested in them and care.
 It could be as simple as remembering and repeating someone’s name; finding and exploring a true connection by asking about their family, hobbies or special interests.

-People are happy to talk about themselves.
+People are always happy to talk about themselves.
 Of course, you must be sincere in the attention you are paying to a person.
-Feigned interest can be more damaging than disinterest.
+People will sniff out and hate fake interest every time.